-Man stabs passengers on German train; 2 dead, 5 injured
+Man stabs passengers on German train; 2 dead, 7 injured

 Regional police and the federal police were on the scene and the prosecutor’s office was investigating the attack, NDR reported.

-The train station in Brokstedt was closed for several hours.
+The train station in Brokstedt was closed for several hours and train traffic was delayed across northern Germany.

-Police did not provide any information on the suspect’s identity and said his possible motives were under investigation.
+Train operator Deutsche Bahn expressed its condolences on Wednesday evening saying that “our deepest sympathy goes to the relatives of the victims.
+We wish those injured a speedy and complete recovery.”